New Peel and Stick Subway Tile Backsplash

 We selected a thin plastic lattice molding to edge our new backsplash.
 My husband cut the molding to size (you can use a saw or Dremel) and hammer nails to the wall (countersink so they go in past the molding).

-Is a peel and stick backsplash tile waterproof?
+Is a peel-and-stick backsplash tile waterproof?

 Our peel & stick tiles are anti-mold and humidity resistant according to the manufacturer.
-We have wiped the stick on backsplash with a damp cloth several times without a problem.
+We have wiped the stick on the backsplash with a damp cloth several times without a problem.
 I would be comfortable installing them in a bathroom behind the sink, but would not install them near or in a shower.

-Do peel and stick tiles look real?
+Do peel-and-stick tiles look real?

-From several feet away it looks real, because the tile sheets have a raised look with high gloss.
+From several feet away it looks real because the tile sheets have a raised look with high gloss.
 When I stand 2 feet away from the backsplash and stare I can see lines from the tile paper.

-Condition of Peel & Stick Tiles after 4 Years
+Update: Condition of Peel & Stick Tiles after 4 Years

 After 4 years the tiles still look good overall with no peeling.
 They are still smooth and easy to wipe.
 I clean our faux backsplash with a damp cloth with no issue.
 I have not had a problem with the heat of our induction oven.